Sye Raa Narasimha Reddy Movie Review: Chiranjeevi Starrer Wins The Mission, Hands Down!

 Technical Aspects

 Rathnavel's cinematography deserves special appreciation.
-Especially, his works for the war sequences stand out in the film.
+Especially, his work for the war sequences stand out in the film.
 Action sequences are convincing even though some of them do break the rules of gravity.
 Amit Trivedi's songs are extremely good.
 The song Sye Raa is a thumping one and its placement too adds to the intensity.
 BGM lifts the film at many times and thus leaving everyone inspired.
 The editing is good even though there were some abrupt ends to a few sequences.

 Positives

-Performance Of Chiranjeevi And Rest Of The Star Cast.
+Performance Of Chiranjeevi And Rest Of The Star Cast

-The Songs & BGM
+Songs & BGM

 Terrific Dialogues